Complete one-loop QED corrections to $D_s^+$ leptonic decays and impact on the CKM unitarity test: Complete radiative corrections to Ds+ to l+ nu

 The extracted values of $|V_{cs}|$ in each decay mode are shown in Fig.~\ref{fig:Vcs_Ds}.
 The red bands include the complete QED corrections evaluated in the NDR scheme, while the gray bands do not include any radiative corrections.
 The theoretical uncertainty from the renormalization scale in the long-distance corrections is shown by the darker bands varying $500\,\text{MeV} < \mu < 2\,\text{GeV}$.
 The lighter bands additionally incorporate the experimental uncertainties.
 The light blue (dashed) lines show the results in the HV scheme.
 Hence, both the theoretical uncertainty and the regularization-scheme dependence are much smaller than the current sizable experimental uncertainty.
 This difference between the two schemes is incorporated as the theoretical uncertainty in the final result of $|V_{cs}|$ (next figure).

 In addition, we evaluate the global fit of $|V_{cs}|$ incorporating the QED corrections.
 It is known that the most precise determination of $|V_{cs}|$ comes from $D$-meson semi-leptonic decay measurements: $D^{0} \to {K}^- \ell^+ \nu_\ell$ and $D^{+} \to \Kb^0 \ell^+ \nu_\ell$ ($\ell = e, \mu$).
-In Fig.~\ref{fig:Vcs}, we summarize the extracted values of $|V_{cs}|$ from leptonic and semi-leptonic decays and those fitted value.
+In Fig.~\ref{fig:Vcs}, we summarize the extracted values of $|V_{cs}|$ from leptonic and semi-leptonic decays and those fitted values.
 The $D$-meson semi-leptonic decays are carefully studied in Ref.~\cite{Bolognani:2024cmr}.
-Here, we quote the ``nominal'' scenario of Ref.~\cite{Bolognani:2024cmr}, in which the $D\to \Kb$ form factors utilizes the lattice results obtained by the HPQCD \cite{Parrott:2022rgu} and FNAL/MILC collaborations \cite{FermilabLattice:2022gku}, then we rescale it by obtained short-distance correction in Eq.~\eqref{eq:SD-final} in the NDR scheme.
+Here, we quote the ``nominal'' scenario of Ref.~\cite{Bolognani:2024cmr}, in which the $D\to \Kb$ form factors utilizes the lattice results obtained by the HPQCD \cite{Parrott:2022rgu} and FNAL/MILC collaborations \cite{FermilabLattice:2022gku}, we then rescale it by the short-distance correction obtained in Eq.~\eqref{eq:SD-final} in the NDR scheme.
 All gray bars indicate the results incorporating only short-distance corrections, while the blue bars include the long-distance QED corrections in $D_s^+$-meson leptonic decays.
-Note that calculations of the long-distance QED corrections in $D$-meson semi-leptonic decays is currently missing.
+Note that calculations of the long-distance QED corrections in $D$-meson semi-leptonic decays are currently missing.
 Following Refs.~\cite{FermilabLattice:2022gku,FlavourLatticeAveragingGroupFLAG:2024oxs}, we add $1\%$ uncertainty due to the missing long-distance QED corrections.
 From another point of view, the CKM unitarity predicts the green shaded region using the PDG average values of $|V_{us}|$ and $|V_{ts}|$ \cite{ParticleDataGroup:2024cfk}.

 In Ref.~\cite{Bolognani:2024cmr}, it was shown that when one considers the joint fit of $|V_{cs}|$ incorporating only short-distance corrections, then the CKM unitarity is significantly violated, which is clearly shown in this figure.
 On the other hand, we find that the long-distance QED corrections reduce the tension in the CKM unitarity test.
+We should emphasis that this agreement of the unitarity test is partly driven by the additional systematic uncertainty assigned to the missing long-distance QED corrections in the $D$ semi-leptonic decays.